Seun9wan/Fashion-FINE/README.md

 ### 🏷️ FashionIQ
 1. Download and extract the raw dataset to `data_root`.
 2. Move the `captions` and `images` directories into `data_root`.
-3. Merge all train files into `cap.train.json` within `captions`, and do the same for validation files.
-4. Ensure FashionIQ images are stored in:
+3. Ensure FashionIQ images are stored in:
    ```
    data_root/tgir_images
    ```